Sage-Bionetworks/synapsePythonClient/docs/S3Storage.rst

 Create an STS enabled folder to use
 `AWS Security Token Service <https://docs.synapse.org/articles/sts_storage_locations.html>`__ credentials with S3 storage locations.
-These credentials can be used with external S3 tools such as the awscli and the boto3 library separately from Synapse to read and write files to and from Synapse storage.
+These credentials can be scoped to access individual Synapse files or folders and can be used with external S3 tools such as the awscli and the boto3 library separately from Synapse to read and write files to and from Synapse storage.
+At this time read and write capabilities are supported for external storage locations, while default Synapse storage is limited to read only.
 Please read the linked documentation for a complete understanding of the capabilities and restrictions of STS enabled folders.

 Creating an STS enabled folder
 ------------------------------